 2) From the Bill of Materials page, click on 'Create Production Order'.

-After this, TradeGecko will load the previously created Bill of Materials for the variant.
+After this, QuickBooks Commerce will load the previously created Bill of Materials for the variant.

-If you have other costs such as Labor Costs, you can add it to the 'Other Costs' section.
-If all information has been added click 'Save' to create the Production Order in Draft status.
+If you have other costs such as Labor Costs, you can add them to the 'Other Costs' section.
+If all information has been added, click 'Save' to create the Production Order in Draft status.
 You can make changes to the Production Order for as long as it is in Draft status.

 Do note that costs will not be automatically calculated based on the Quantity to Produce.
-You will need to manually update this for every production order.
+You will need to update this for every production order manually.